 email, to discuss their application in advance of submission.

-A calculated baseline will remain in place for a standard three year period (unless the facility is defined as a ‘large new facility’, in which case the calculated baseline remains in place for a five year period).
+A calculated baseline will remain in place for a standard three year period (unless the facility is defined as a ‘large new facility’, in which case the calculated baseline has a five year duration).

-A responsible emitter may apply for a calculated baseline for facility if it meets one or more of the specified eligibility criteria:
+A responsible emitter may apply for a calculated baseline for a facility that meets one or more of the specified eligibility criteria:

 An application for a calculated baseline under the new facility criteria can be submitted when covered emissions have exceeded, or are reasonably expected to exceed 100,000 t CO2-e in the first year of the calculated baseline.